NationalUniversitySystem/dev-knowledge-hub/docs/wpvip/overview.md

 # WPVIP

 WPVIP is our hosting provider.
+It is the enterprise hosting service provided by Automattic, the company behind wordpress.

 ## Support Tickets
 Support Ticket URL: [https://wordpressvip.zendesk.com/hc/en-us/requests/new](https://wordpressvip.zendesk.com/hc/en-us/requests/new) (login required)